 Can Taking Aspirin Help You Pass a Marijuana (THC) Drug Test?

 Aspirin has for long been touted as a remedy for passing a test.
 There are two sides to this.
 The good news is that it actually works.

 There are several scientific pieces of research that prove that taking aspirin before a test may interfere with the immunoassay signal thereby leading to a false negative for THC.
-On the other hand, you are not always guaranteed of beating the test.
+On the other hand, you are not always guaranteed to beat the test.
 It’s a fifty-fifty situation.

 All in all, this article will explain how to pass a urine drug test using aspirin and scientific evidence.